 00:29:49 It's not real as a claim about the external world

-00:29:51 but it is real as an experience to me if you said all your headache isn't real.
+00:29:51 but it is real as an experience to me if you said oh your headache isn't real.
 I'd be very angry with you.

-00:29:56 It is real headache and you are my mom I need aspirin for.
-So so my idea is to say I could be wrong about everything.
+00:29:56 It is real headache and you know I might need aspirin for it.
+So my idea is to say I could be wrong about everything.

 00:30:06 But if I'm not wrong.
-If a film wrong about experiences but having experiences then it's really game over.
+If I'm wrong about experiences about having experiences then it's really game over.

 00:30:13 There's not really any place I can go.

 00:30:16 So I'm going to start with that I'm going to start with there are experiences

 00:30:22 and so have a mathematical model of what I call a conscious agent something like me they can have experiences conscious